clocks

 function plays eight notes, sleeping for 1/4 of a beat (= 1/16th note in 4/4) between notes, synced to the global tempo.

-you can change the global tempo using parameters via command or menu. see the later section.
+You can change the global tempo using parameters via commands or the UI menu.

 arguments